mlanza/proposal-command-syntax/README.md

   return fetch(`https://nflgames.io?team=${team}`);
 }
 ```
 Actually, no.  Since it calls an endpoint which can at different times return different results given the same inputs, it falls into the command category—more specifically, it's a return-something command.
-(Confirming both flavors of commands are actually necessary.)

-Even though invoking this particular operation queries a database and doesn't update anything, it can be impacted by side effects happening at some other time and place.
-This means it cannot be considered referentially transparent.
+Even though invoking this particular operation queries a database and doesn't update anything itself, it can be impacted by side effects happening at some other time and place.
+It's not referentially transparent.
 This, by definition, according to the CQS principle, makes it a command.

-In this instance it would be called with the `!.` to denote it's actual result is wanted.
+In this instance it would be called with the `!.` to denote its actual result is wanted.

 ```js
 const stats = footballStats!.("Eagles");
 ```
+These kinds of pseudo-query commands are exceptional.
+When you're not traversing the network to query some mutable authority it's still preferrable to keep to return-nothing commands as much as possible.
 ### Functions Too?
 Yes.
 Same idea.